FORMAT FOR PROPOSAL

 WHAT IS THE CHALLENGE?
 To develop innovations that reduce health effects of climate change to reduce its impact.
 The goal is to create and develop approaches that are feasible, actionable, and sustainable.

 WHO CAN APPLY?
-University of Iowa students, faculty, and staff.
+University of Iowa students (undergraduate, graduate, and professionals), faculty, and staff.

 Approaches to small, tractable issues can positively impact the larger problem in many ways.
 Therefore, projects might involve technical solutions to mitigate health impacts, translation of knowledge to the public or those responsible for public health measures, new procedures for assessing health impacts of climate change, and others.